Audrey Gheorghe — November 07, 2017

 - It is a fixed width font, especially adapted for programming and scientific environments

-- It has a strong dimorphism: impossible to mix up a capital O the 0 digit.
+- It has a strong dimorphism: it is impossible to mix up a capital O with the 0 digit.

-The shape of a letter — that’s called a glyph — can be made out of curves and lines, but those have no reason to match the pixel grid.
-Which gives us two options: either a jaggy display, or a blurry one.
+The shape of a letter — a glyph — is made out of curves and lines, but these don’t match the pixel grid.
+We have two options: a jagged display or a blurry one.

 Hinting, the smart compromise

-Anti-aliasing is very useful, but in our case we can do better.
-Let’s take the example of a letter with straight edges such as an N. If we draw the original Source Code Pro glyph at size 8, edges of the letter will most likely fall inbetween pixel rows, hence producing a blurry image.
+Anti-aliasing is useful, but we can do better.
+Let’s take the example of a letter with straight edges such as N. If we draw the original Source Code Pro glyph at size 8, the edges of the letter will most likely fall between pixel rows, hence producing a blurry image.
 But what if we slightly tweaked the glyph shape to make it perfectly fit the pixel grid?

 Before and after hinting the font

-That’s what hinting is all about: changing the glyph shape to make it perfectly match the pixel grid.
-As you can see, hinting adds an subtle amount of blur when needed (curves, tilted lines) and keeps the contrast in control.
+This is what hinting is all about!
+This process allows us to change the glyph shape to make it match the pixel grid.
+Hinting adds a subtle amount of blur when needed (curves and tilted lines) and keeps the contrast in control.
 That’s why we’ve manually reworked every single glyph used in our calculator this way.
-The result is an optimal text rendering: highly contrasted yet easy on the eye.
+The result is optimal text rendering: highly contrasted yet easy on the eye.